aud1tya4dnan/Nyaa-Enhancer-Transmission/README.md

 2. Use the checkboxes to select desired torrents
 3. Click "Copy Selected" to copy selected magnet links
 4. Click "Copy All" to copy all magnet links
-5. Click "Download Selected" to download selected torrent files
+5. Click "Download Selected" to download selected torrent files to torrent server
 6. Click "Download All" to download all torrent files
 7. Use "Clear Selection" to uncheck all boxes